 The Psychology Department also offers two minors.
-The Psychology minor provides a representative sampling of psychological research, theory, and practice.
-This minor would be valuable to anyone whose career would benefit from a deeper understanding of human thought, emotion, or behavior.
-The Industrial-Organizational Psychology minor provides a background in the application of psychology to business and other organizational settings.
-This minor is particularly appealing to Business Administration and Communication & Media majors.
-Both are 18-credit (6-course) minors.
+The 18-credit Psychology minor provides a representative sampling of psychological research, theory, and practice.
+This minor is valuable to anyone whose career might benefit from a deeper understanding of human thought, emotion, or behavior.
+The 19-credit Industrial/ Organizational Psychology minor provides a background in the application of psychology to business and other organizational settings.
+This minor is particularly appealing to Business Administration and Communication Studies majors.

 Students also have the opportunity to minor in either or both of the following interdisciplinary programs housed within the Psychology Department:

 The Disaster Studies minor introduces students to both practice and research in disaster studies with a focus on the emerging field of disaster mental health.
 The minor includes two required classes (Disaster Psychology and Practicum in Disaster Response), plus three courses in anthropology, black studies, communication, geography, political science, psychology, or sociology.
 Students interested in learning more about this minor should visit the Institute for Disaster Mental Health website or contact IDMH director Amy Nitza (845-257-3479 or email@example.com).

 The Evolutionary Studies minor is designed to offer undergraduates the opportunity to develop a deep, broad, and critical understanding of evolutionary principles.
 The minor includes an Evolutionary Studies Seminar plus selected courses in anthropology, biology, English, economics, geology, and psychology.
 Students interested in learning more about this minor should contact the program's director, Dr. Tom Nolen (845-257-3753 or firstname.lastname@example.org) or its founding director, Dr. Glenn Geher (845-257-3091 or email@example.com).